 After having breast cancer surgery, some women have problems with nerve (neuropathic) pain in the chest wall, armpit, and/or arm that doesn’t go away over time.
-This is called post-mastectomy pain syndrome (PMPS) because it was first described in women who had mastectomies, but it can also happen after breast-conserving surgery (such as a lumpectomy).
+This is called post-mastectomy pain syndrome (PMPS) because it was first noticed in women who had mastectomies, but it can also happen after other types of breast-conserving surgery (such as a lumpectomy).

 The classic symptoms of PMPS are pain and tingling in the chest wall, armpit, and/or arm.
 Pain may also be felt in the shoulder or surgical scar.
 Other common complaints include: numbness, shooting or pricking pain, or unbearable itching.
 Most women with PMPS say their symptoms are not severe.